 Storytelling has definitely vexed me for a long time.

 How do you avoid sounding like a girl who keeps blabbing on about her life story, her travels, her boyfriend?
 How do you avoid boring everyone to tears with uninteresting details?

 You’re either a born storyteller or you can’t tell stories.
 Right?

 Storytelling can be learned.

 I’m not talking about writing novels.
-Including tiny stories in your blog posts is much easier.
+Including tiny or miniature stories in your blog posts is much easier.
 And once you know the tricks, your blog posts become more personal.
 You make your readers smile.
 And keep them reading on.